 Remove the 4 screws from the button PCB and the two screws from the metal bracket holding the camera down.

-Upper side of the Processor PCB
+The upper side of the Processor PCB

 The upper side of the processor PCB contains the main components for the device.